InfluxCommunity/tiguitto/prototype/README.md

             docker-compose -f docker-compose.prototype.yml up

-    This should bring the services up for TIGUITTO. add `-d` flag to detach the stack logs
+    add `-d` flag to detach the stack logs

 5. Create `admin` user for InfluxDB and give `telegraf` user all privileges. (from the shell, whereever you are):